- Category

 Technical Solutions

-To guide the regulatory process around developing interim guidelines of ammonia as a fuel, the MMMCZCS mapped the technical solutions available to mitigate risks of handling ammonia onboard leading to inherently safer ship designs.
+To guide the regulatory process around developing interim guidelines of ammonia as a fuel, the MMMCZCS mapped the technical solutions available to prevent and mitigate risks of handling ammonia onboard highlighting options for inherently safer ship designs.

 Demonstrator Projects